Services for students

 Services for students with disabilities are provided within an integrated Student Affairs and Services model, including:

 - Campus orientation and in-take interview

-- Academic accommodations for tests and exams, including the Math Placement Test, Bridging Program, and Distance Education courses
+- Academic accommodations for tests and exams, including the Math Placement Test and online courses

 - Sign language interpretation

 - Wheelchair desks

 - Assistance accessing funding sources (e.g., Canada Study Grant - Canada Student Loans Program)

 - Disability awareness activities for faculty, staff, and students

 - Access to TTYs and telephones with amplification